pypa/cibuildwheel/docs/faq.md

 [binfmt]: https://hub.docker.com/r/tonistiigi/binfmt

 Check out the following config for an example of how to set it up on Github Actions.
-Once qemu is set up and registered, you just need to set the `CIBW_ARCHS_LINUX` variable, and the other architectures are emulated automatically.
+Once QEMU is set up and registered, you just need to set the `CIBW_ARCHS_LINUX` environment variable (or use the `--archs` option on Linux), and the other architectures are emulated automatically.

 > .github/workflows/build.yml
 ```yaml